sfztools/sfizz-wiki-archive/Filters.md

 Our filter corresponding to each type has a naming convention starting with "sfz".
 As an example, the 2-pole lowpass is the function `sfzLpf2p`.
 It is 1-in, 1-out.

+## Generation

+When filter functions are implemented, we generate all with a script since there exist a high quantity of them.

+See `scripts/generate_filters.sh`.

+The output is a file of `.cxx` extension for each.
+It's a special extension because it's not listed in CMake sources, rather all filters are included by a single implementation file.
+It permits also to inline them into their caller.

+The following faust options are used which are notable:
+- `-pn`: sets the name of the function to generate from `sfz_filters.dsp`, in this case the name of our filter function as noted in the convention above
+- `-cn`: sets the class name of generated C++
+- `-double`: indicates to perform internal computations in double precision, which is found to be necessary for numeric stability
+- `-inpl`: allow to process the buffers in place; from what I can tell, it doesn't have performance impact.